kirbydesign/designsystem/readme.md

 ## Auto-merge

 Adding the `merge:ready` label to a pull-request will cause it to automatically be merged with `master` once it passes all checks (including approval of the pull-request).
-Once auto-merging begins it will automatically be labeled with the `automerge`-label.
+Once auto-merging begins the pull-request will automatically be labeled with the `automerge`-label.

 [angular]: https://angular.io
 [jasmine]: https://jasmine.github.io/